bjpfox/wordle-project/README.md

 See structure of game below.

 Once this is working, I plan to try implementing some extensions / modifications.
-Possible ideas for extensions:
+Ideas for extensions:
-1. A version of wordle where you can customise your word length and maybe your allowed number of guesses (maybe it makes a suggestion as to how many guesses) - would need a bigger dictionary of words
 1. Session storage - to be investigated
+1. Introduce a points system e.g. if correctly guess word with 3 guesses left you get 3 points, etc
 1. Some kind of system for giving hints? (e.g. remove some letters that arent in it) Maybe in exchange for points?
-1. Introduce a points system e.g. if correctly guess word with 3 guesses left you get 3 points, etc
-1. Use CSS animations e.g. when letter changes colour
-1. To be developed

 ## Structure of game